rndmorris/Salis-Arcana/docs/bugfixes.md

 Force reservoirs to use the correct face when checking their essentia type.
 Allows downwards-facing reservoirs to be emptied by unlabeled jars placed directly below them.

+## Activate Golem Fetters When Placed

+**Config option:** `activateGolemFetterOnPlace`

+Make Golem Fetters activate instantly if they're placed into a location that is already receiving redstone power.

 ## Fix Wand Average Cost Tooltips

 **Config option:** `fixWandAverageCostTooltip`